Dyalog/link/help/Link.Add.md

     msg ← ⎕SE.Link.Add items

-This function allows you to add an item to the link, creating the appropriate representation in the linked directory.
-Normally, new APL items (except arrays) will automatically be added when saved by the editor (including closing the editor by hitting <kbd>Esc</kbd>), but if you create an item outside the editor (for example using `⎕FX`, `⎕CY`/`)copy`, or `⎕NS` ), or you want to explicitly add an array to the link, you will need to tell Link to add this item.
+This function allows you to add one or more existing APL items to the link, creating the appropriate representation in the linked directory.
+The file will be created/updated whether the linked namespace is watched or not.

+This is useful to add arrays to a linked directory, because arrays are ignored by default (unless using the `-arrays` modifier with [Link.Create](Link.Create.md) and [Link.Export](Link.Export.md)).
+Since array files are never ignored, the Add needs to be done only once, then subsequent load from directory will always get the linked arrays.

+This is also useful to force updating a linked file from the current APL definition, for example if not watching the namespace, or if modified an array by running APL code.

+Note: You can create or update an item from source while adding it to the Link by calling [Link.Fix](Link.Fix.md)

 #### Arguments